Dr Jessica C F Kwok

 Profile

 The Kwok Lab focuses on the mechanism of perineuronal net (PNNs) assembly and how PNNs regulate the functions in the central nervous system.
-We integrates techniques in molecular biology, biochemistry, cell biology, in vivo models and medicinal chemistry, to investigate nervous system functions, both in physiological conditions and in diseases.
-We aim to harness neuroplasticity for improving functional recovery after spinal cord injury and enhancing memory and learning ability in neurodegenerative conditions (e.g. Alzherimer’s disease and ageing).
+Our multidisciplinary approach integrates cutting-edge techniques from molecular biology, biochemistry, cell biology, in vivo models and medicinal chemistry.
+This comprehensive methodology allows us to explore nervous system functions under both physiological and pathological condtions.

-A neuro-/glyco-biologist focusing on enhancing plasticity for central nervous system pathologies.
+A neuro-/glyco-biologist specialising in plasticity enhancement for central nervous system pathologies.

 Responsibilities